 By Sarah Nicell || News Editor

-Spearheaded by the Day of Dialogue and Inclusion Week Committee, Franklin & Marshall College held its very first Inclusion Week, celebrating “The Intersectionality of Our Identities” this past week.
-On October 20th, Diplomatic Congress—F&M’s central student government—hosted “Diplomatic Discourse: A History of the Protest Tree and Intersectional Identities,” a student-faculty panel that discussed the history, implications of the Protest Tree, and goals for its future.
-The panel consisted of five members: Christopher Raab, the Associate Librarian for Archive and Special Collections; Gretchel Hathaway, Vice President of DEI; Kyle Lanzilotti ‘23; Taylor Carter ‘24; Makai Bryan ‘24.
+Spearheaded by the Day of Dialogue and Inclusion Week Committee, Franklin & Marshall College held its very first Inclusion Week, celebrating “The Intersectionality of Our Identities”.
+On October 20th, Diplomatic Congress—F&M’s central student government—hosted “Diplomatic Discourse: A History of the Protest Tree and Intersectional Identities,” a student-faculty panel that discussed the historical implications of the Protest Tree and goals for its future.
+The panel consisted of five members: Christopher Raab, the Associate Librarian for Archive and Special Collections; Gretchel Hathaway, Vice President of DEI; Kyle Lanzilotti ‘23; Taylor Carter ‘24; and Makai Bryan ‘24.

 The event began with a brief presentation regarding the historical background of the Protest Tree, featuring images and writing clips from the 1960s into the 2000s.
 One historic document seeming to categorize F&M’s characteristics alphabetically (and satirically) describes, “P is for Protest Tree, organ of freedom, / Where protests are published for students to read em. / Used and perused by professors and students / (Some with abandon and others with prudence) / Prolifically posted, in prose and in verse, / Their protests and paeans oft illicit a curse. / While freedom of speech is a right we all cherish, / At Franklin & Marshall, it’s Publish and Perish.”

 Here it seems that the Protest Tree’s initial use was not so different from today, similarly accompanied by a warning regarding its implications.
 An old welcome letter to freshmen notes, “the Protest Tree… which ‘often carries banners asking for justice or speaking of the concerns of the students which, if at all critical of the administration, must be torn down immediately by members of said administration or their cronies.”
-Just as students’ worries about the level of administration control impact the tree’s utilization in 2022, the censorship of college criticism was previously a known force, just as it is known today in 2022.
+The censorship of college criticism was clearly a known force, just as it is known today in 2022.

-A bulletin board was previously positioned just behind the tree for student postings not limited to student grievances, which leads panelists to hypothesize that postings on the Protest Tree were merely overflow.
+A bulletin board was previously positioned just behind the tree for student postings (not limited to student grievances), which led panelists to hypothesize that postings on the Protest Tree were merely overflow.
 In its early years, the tree was used for brief announcements (like congratulations) and to announce fraternity parties to the general public (“Party: Kappa Sigma, Saturday Night, 8:30 PM”).
-It was not until the ‘70s that the Protest Tree’s became the primary space for denouncements of the college.
+It was not until the ‘70s that the Protest Tree became the primary space for denouncements of the college.
 The tree has also been known to showcase memorials or commemorations following tragedies, such as in 2001 after 9/11 when a red, white, and blue ribbon was tied around the trunk in a bow.

 “I’ve been at F&M for 20 years now,” said Christopher Raab during the Q/A portion of the event.
 “I can say over the years the tree has had a significant role on campus, but it is not nearly as prominent as it was in the 1960s and early 1970s in discussing grievances.”
 As a historian, he explains that the Protest Tree is more of a “continuing tradition” than something that has grown stronger, more impactful, or more useful over time.